-No doubt you’ve already started planning your South American trip.
-But something tells us you’re still not sure about where to stay in Buenos Aires?
+No doubt you’ve already started planning your South American trip and wondering where to stay in Buenos Aires.

 Whether you’re backpacking Buenos Aires or in search of great party hostels; Hostelgeeks has you covered.